wp-plugins/microblog-poster/readme.txt

 It's most likely the same as for twitter, you'll need some more effort in order to post updates through Plurk Api.

-    1. Please browse to this url http://www.plurk.com/PlurkApp/ and click on 'Create a New Plurk App'.
+    1. Please go at this url http://www.plurk.com/PlurkApp/ and click on 'Create a New Plurk App'.
     For App type, choose 'Third-party web site integration'.
     For App website you can put http://localhost

-    2. Once you're back on 'My Plurk Apps' page, click the edit button and get your *App key and App secret*.
+    2. Once you're back on 'My Plurk Apps' page, click the edit button and copy your *App key and App secret*.

     3. Not finished yet, you need the second pair of credentials.
     On 'My Plurk Apps' page this time click on 'Test Console' button.